Heritage Tree and Street Tree Permits

 - Street Tree permitting is free.

-- If your intended work requires tree removal, then an additional refundable tree-replacement deposit of $425.00 will also be due at the time of permit issuance.
+- Permits for removal of privately owned Heritage Trees require an additional refundable tree-replacement deposit of $425, due at the time of permit issuance.

 The permit process takes several weeks so you must plan ahead.